 This course focuses on the increasing diversity found in today's schools.
 It is designed to help prepare teacher candidates to teach and work with four groups of students: students with special needs, gifted and talented learners, students from diverse cultural backgrounds, and students who are linguistically diverse.
 The course provides practical strategies for adapting instruction to meet the learning needs of diverse students.
 Offered every semester.

 EDUC 280.
 Selected Topics in Education.
 1 to 4 Hours.

 Selected topics in Education at the introductory or intermediate levels.
-Prerequisite: EDUC 200 with a minimum grade of D.

 EDUC 310.
 Foundations of Literacy.
 3 Hours.